Frequently Asked Questions (FAQs)

 13. Q: Do train cars get sanitized?

 A. Yes.
+Crews use electrostatic foggers on train cars that spray disinfecting mist that coats and clings to surfaces.
+Cars are fogged every 24 hours.
+This work is getting done every night of the year at our yards.
+Cars also get a nightly cleaning that includes trash pick up, biohazards cleaned, graffiti removed and spot mopping.
+Car also get thorough cleans where all surfaces are cleaned and disinfected- the walls, windows, seats, ceiling, stanchions, straps, doors, floors, thresholds, and baseboards.
 We do a top to bottom scrubbing and sanitization of our cars (watch the video of exactly what we do).
-This work is getting done every night of the year at our yards.
-Cars get a nightly cleaning that includes trash pick up, biohazards cleaned, graffiti removed and spot mopping.
-Cars get a top to bottom deep cleaning every 90 days.
-All surfaces are cleaned and disinfected- the walls, windows, seats, ceiling, stanchions, straps, doors, floo, thresholds, and baseboards.
-This isn’t to say cars only get sanitized every 90 days.
 At the end of every single run, an end of line cleaner walks the length of the train and picks up garbage (see below for the location of these cleaners).
 If they spot something that needs a wash, then the car is pulled and we sanitize it and take care of the mess.
 Biohazards can be reported on our website with a link at the bottom of the page- we will send a crew to intercept the train to clean it up.
 You can also notify the Train Operator using the intercom button- that way the mess won't remain until the end of the run walk through.
 Read our story about the late night cleaning crew.

 14. Q: Why doesn't direct Fremont/Daly City and direct Richmond/SF service begin earlier and end later?

 A: All day direct service is not possible at this time because of relatively low demand, lack of train car availability, and maintenance requirements.
 Convenient, timed transfers are provided instead.
 The goal is to avoid costly and unneeded wear and tear on the system while providing service that matches the level of demand.
 In 2015, we extended Richmond-Millbrae service by one hour on weekday evenings, meaning an extra hour of direct service.

 15. Q: Why don’t I see more BART Police Officers on trains?